Voltra/dom-gdpr-guard/README.md

 developers, therefore you might need an additional library to provide with the savior you may need ( e.g. `gdpr-guard-local` for local storage).

+Since v3.0.0, you handle the savior however you wish, it is no longer part of the render API.

 ## Design choices

 From a design standpoint, it's been a common trend across all my libraries to expose my APIs as asynchronous if users